Only Watch 2019

 Tudor Black Bay Ceramic One

 If there is one brand that has really surprised at the last few editions of Only Watch, it’s Tudor.
 In 2015, the Heritage Black Bay One, a homage piece to the Submariner 7923 of the 1950s, hammered at an astonishing CHF 375,000 (approx. AUD 546k).
 100 times over its low estimate.
 At the next edition in 2017, Tudor followed this up with a Black Bay Bronze, offered in a unique configuration with the winding crown on the left and a khaki green dial.
 That watch again blitzed its estimates, hammering for CHF 350,000 (approx. AUD $509k.)

 Undoubtedly Tudor is hoping for a repeat performance again this year, which is why they’ve created the unique Black Bay Ceramic One.
 The watch is entirely matte black, from the case (which is a blend of ceramic, steel and titanium) to the dial and hands that are filled with black luminescent material, as well as the hybrid rubber and matte alligator strap.
-If you are looking to achieve this stealth look yourself, the closest production model is the Black Bay Dark, with its black PVD-coated steel case, Take this link to the dark side.
+If you are looking to achieve this stealth look yourself, the closest production model is the Black Bay Dark, with its black PVD-coated steel case.

 Taking place on the 9th of November at the Four Seasons Hôtel des Bergues, in Geneva, the Only Watch 2019 edition promises to be a significant date on the watch industry calendar, to have a similar experience of exclusive high end watches please make plans to visit a Watches of Switzerland boutique in Melbourne, Perth, Sydney and coming very soon, Canberra; contact your nearest Watches of Switzerland Boutique here.